Alvaro-LJ/CSM/README.md

 If you encounter any bugs or unexpected behavior, please help us improve by reporting them! <br />

-You can report issues directly through the [GitHub Issues page](https://github.com/Alvaro-LJ).
+You can report issues directly through the [GitHub Issues page](https://github.com/Alvaro-LJ/CSM/issues).
 When submitting a bug report, please include:

 - A clear description of the problem
 - A Min-Reprex demonstrating the abnormal behavior
-- Your environment (OS, Rversion)
+- Your environment (OS, R version)

 We appreciate your feedback and contributions!